 In August 2019, Empathy Test performed for the first time at M'era Luna in Germany and W-Fest in Belgium, with Elliott Berlin on keyboards.
 They then embarked on their first tour of North America as main support for Aesthetic Perfection, in early September.
 USA Synthwave / Witch House producer Angel Metro filled in on keyboards for the entire six week tour.

 Before the band went to North America, a chance connection on Facebook put them in touch with singer and synth player Oliver Marson.
-Oliver had recently put out his own '80s inspired synth track, and had been listening to Empathy Test on Spotify.
+Oliver had recently put out his own '80s inspired synth track, Cocaine Romance, and had been listening to Empathy Test on Spotify.
 He messaged Isaac to say how much he had enjoyed the tracks and Isaac asked him if he played keyboards.

 A week or so later, Oliver was invited to meet the rest of the band at the Hen & Chickens Theatre Pub in Highbury & Islington, where they have conducted all their business meetings since 2015.
 From that moment, Oliver was essentially in the band.
 They met with him for one rehearsal before the US tour, at New Rose Studios in Camden.
 While Isaac and Chrisy toured North America, Oliver learnt 13-14 tracks in preparation for their return.